PfeiferLab/DETECT/README.md

 **Pedigree:** Comma delimited string of the names of sire, dam, and offspring in the VCF.
 Required if trio VCF provided. (ex. “dad,mom,junior”)

 ### Optional Inputs

+**Known Variants:** VCF file containing population-level variation to be used during BQSR.
+Default: None.

 **Fragment Length:** Mean length of the fragment size distribution of the real data.
 Default: 300.
 (Mason Default)